What We Do

 ~ From Iris Garcia, in Akonadi Foundation's "Building a Case for Healing Justice"

-Chocolate Soul Revival supports Black women, femmes, and gender non-conforming people in moving through individual and collective grief, trauma, and oppression, into clarity, power, and action.
-Inside of healing justice, our focus areas include emotional justice, trauma healing, deconstructing internalized oppression, liberatory skill building, and strategizing for decolonization.
+Chocolate Soul Revival supports Black women, girls, and gender expansive people in moving through individual and collective grief, trauma, and oppression, into clarity, power, and action.
+Inside of healing justice, our focus areas include emotional justice, trauma healing, deconstructing internalized oppression, liberatory skill building, and strategizing for collective decolonization.
 Our healing centered organizing work encompasses racial justice, gender justice, reproductive justice, and economic justice.
 In addition to individuals and groups, we also work directly with activist organizations in shifting from a burnout and harm replicating culture, into one of emotional safety, nourishment and long term sustainability.
 We place particular focus on supporting the transformation of organizing culture into one that holds healing justice at the center, rather than as an aside.
 We seek to stop the replication of trauma and harm throughout our communities, including activist spaces, and therefore also offer organizational consulting support.

 Our ongoing work takes the form of 1 on 1 sessions, small group circles, workshops, and multi-day intensives.
 Through a decolonial Black queer feminist lens, we are committed to centering the experiences and voices of those most marginalized amongst us; low/no income, Black trans and cis women, femmes, gender non-binary, LGBTQIA+, youth, and folks with disabilities.
 Some of the content areas that inform our work include: